IsiraKasun/innohive-trademini-demo/README.md

 4. **Logout**
    - In `App.tsx`, clicking **Logout** calls `logout()` from `useAuth`, which clears token/username from state and `localStorage`, then navigates back to `/login`.

-> Note: Authentication tokens are now enforced on the backend for competition-related endpoints.
-A valid JWT must be sent in the `Authorization` header for these routes to succeed.

 ### 3.2 Dashboard and competitions flow